sikicode/cs-knowledge-interview/basic/python-data-structure.md

 1. Comparison
-- <mark>List is a collection which is ordered and changeable.
-Allows duplicate members.</mark> https://www.w3schools.com/python/python_lists.asp
+- <b>List is a collection which is ordered and changeable.
+Allows duplicate members.</b> https://www.w3schools.com/python/python_lists.asp
-- <mark>Tuple is a collection which is ordered and unchangeable.
-Allows duplicate members.</mark>
+- <b>Tuple is a collection which is ordered and unchangeable.
+Allows duplicate members.</b>
   https://www.w3schools.com/python/python_tuples.asp
-- <mark>Set is a collection which is unordered, unchangeable*, and unindexed.
-No duplicate members.</mark>
+- <b>Set is a collection which is unordered, unchangeable*, and unindexed.
+No duplicate members.</b>
   https://www.w3schools.com/python/python_sets.asp
-- <mark>Dictionary is a collection which is ordered** and changeable.
-No duplicate members.</mark>
+- <b>Dictionary is a collection which is ordered** and changeable.
+No duplicate members.</b>
   https://www.w3schools.com/python/python_dictionaries.asp

 2. Lists https://www.w3schools.com/python/python_lists.asp